 set functions have several useful features:

-The Portfolio object uses the default display functions provided
+Portfolio object uses the default display functions provided by

 a Portfolio object and its properties with or without the object variable

 Estimating efficient portfolios and efficient frontiers is the primary purpose of the portfolio optimization tools.
+An efficient portfolio are the portfolios that satisfy the criteria of minimum risk for a given level of return and maximum return for a given level of risk.
 A collection of “estimate” and “plot” functions provide ways to explore the efficient frontier.
 The “estimate” functions obtain either efficient portfolios or risk and return proxies to form efficient frontiers.
 At the portfolio level, a collection of functions estimates efficient portfolios on the efficient frontier with functions to obtain efficient portfolios:

 At the endpoints of the efficient frontier

 Along the entire efficient frontier